 However, if you need to equalize perceived loudness (which is different from Peak Level) of output files, you need to apply Loudness Normalization (EBU R128), before the conversion.
 The typical example - when you need to write to CD some set of your audios, all of them must have the same level of perceived loudness, so you can focus on driving, not changing the volume.

 All of our audio converters support both Peak and Loudness normalization and have a similar set of supported sound effects.

 Tags Transfer and Management

 All of our converters support full tags transfer from source to output files.
-You also can enjoy better-organised music thanks to loading missing ID3 tags from online databases or local folders and file names.
+You also can enjoy better-organized music thanks to loading missing ID3 tags from online databases or local folders and file names.

 Supported Input Formats

-Support of input formats can be a crucial thing for any audio converter - if the app cannot recognise or a media file, that means no any further conversion is possible.
+Support of input formats can be a crucial thing for any audio converter - if the app cannot recognize or a media file, that means no further conversion is possible.
 Most of our applications support more than 200 input formats, with exception of "MP3 Normalizer" and "MIDI to MP3" which have been designed for specific requirements.

 |Audio Converter||Supported Input Formats|

 |MIDI to MP3||MIDI Audio Files (.mid, .midi and other extensions)|

 The main point how our audio converters differ from each other is the support of output format.
 The table below gives more details about it.